nd-nuclear-theory/ndconfig/INSTALL.md

   - Switch to github as primary remote for repositories.
 + 05/15/23 (mac): Update notes on installation directory.
 + 09/05/23 (mac): Remove eigen3 from include path for Eigen installation.
-+ 06/18/24 (mac): Write preamble introducing repository.
++ 06/18/24 (mac): Write preamble introducing repository (with keod).

 ----------------------------------------------------------------

 The `ndconfig` repository serves two related purposes:

-(1) When running on an HPC system, it is necessary to load module files.
+(1) Environment definition files.
+When running on an HPC system, it is necessary to load module files.
 These set environment variables, which select which compiler and library versions should be used when you compile and run programs.
 These same module files typically need to be loaded both at *compile* time and again later at *run* time, every time the program is to be run.
 (Or, if you are submitting a batch job to run the program, the modules should be loaded before you submit the batch job, and, if all goes well, this ensures that the correct environment will then be in place when the batch job actually runs.)

 It is nontrivial to keep track of what module commands need to be loaded, for any given compiler suite, on any given HPC system, at any given time.
 So that